 According to content marketing expert David Meerman Scott, gated content typically receives 20 to 50 times the downloads as ungated content.
 In today’s society, when something is given away for nothing people assign it a lower value.
 Add a minor (but free) barrier to entry and its perceived value skyrockets.

 Boost your lead generation and conversions with an interactive lead magnet.
-HubSpot uses their website grader, and you should create one that suits your business.
+HubSpot uses its website grader, and you should create one that suits your business.

 Your accounting firm could create a plug-and-play budget planner that helps people to organize their finances.
 Just make sure it works and works well.
 An interactive tool that helps people answer difficult questions or solve important problems should be easy to use to avoid user frustration.